Kangyu-Wang/personal-page/text/research.md

 Some of my more applied side-projects flow out from my interest in decision-making under risk, uncertainty, and unawareness.
 For instance, I argue that the widening use of AI in finance can bring severe challenges to the current prudential regulation system.

-I also argue that in AI regulation and long-future-oriented policies alike, because of uncertainty and unawareness, surprisingly, it could sometimes be rational to focus more on short-term consequences and be more risk-taking—my slogan is “in the long run we are all dumb”.
+I also argue that in AI regulation and long-future-oriented policies alike, because of uncertainty and unawareness, surprisingly, it could sometimes be rational to focus more on short-term consequences and be more risk-taking.
+The slogan is “in the long run we are all dumb”.

 I also have two papers arguing that we should reject relational egalitarianism.